al3xandr3/al3xandr3.github.io/_posts/2020-06-10-Backtesting.md

     0.153

-about 15% gain, i.e. 150 gain from an original 1000 investment.
+about 15% gain, i.e. +152 gain from the original 1000 investment.

 <br>